 When is the GRE home testing available?

-- GRE home testing is available on Friday, Saturday, Sunday and Monday currently till 30th June 2020.
+- GRE home testing is available on all the days currently till 31st January 2021.

 - This is will be available until the situation turns normal for the test centers to reopen.